CSS-Windows/WindowsDiag/ALL/TSS/ReadMe.md

 _EtlBuf=1024
 _TraceBufferSize=300
 _TracefileMode=circular
 @
-@rem to suppress acoustic sound output at some stages that need attention _noSound=0
-@
 @rem next 3 variables are for 'AccessChk', please verify if disk, folder and file names exist _ShareNames=C$ D$ E$